• Menu

 The Olive Para Dun looks like an insect trapped in the surface film.
 Generally, this fly is a good representation of all olive types of flies.

-Ideally, this Fly pattern can be used from the start of the trout season in March all the way to the end of the season but again using smaller sizes, like 16 and 18.
-Lastly, the fly can represent anything from Duns and spinners.
+Ideally, this fly pattern is best tied in sizes 16-18.
+Furthermore it can be fished effectively from March all the way to the season.
+Lastly, the Olive Para Dun can represent anything from Duns and spinners.
 You can see how to tie this pattern on the video below:

 The Emerger Dry Fly – one of the best trout flies on the Tweed